DennisKgaming/FS22_DAF_105XF/README.md

 We work long, hard, in our own free time at developing and improving our mods.
 If you like the mods, we would appreciate you support:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=3D2ZJ2CPSM5QA)

+Keep in mind.
+Donations are never required to use any of the mods.